Rex--/picchick/README.md

 # picchick
-A utility to program PIC microcontrollers
+A utility to aid in programming PIC microcontrollers

 ## Overview